 When applied independent t test, male faculty members with mean 31.38 and SD 3.75 and female faculty members with mean 30.33 and SD 3.80 gives t value=0 .696 and p value =0 .494.
-Since p value is greater than 0.05, null hypothesis is accepted.
-So there is no significant difference between male and female employees in the usage of mathematical software's in teaching mathematics.
+Since p value is greater than 0.05, there is no significant difference between male and female employees in the usage of mathematical software's in teaching mathematics.